binayakChhetri/Online-bookstore/README.md

     - Sort books by Author,Price or Title

 - Manager panel
-  - Add or remove books
+  - Add, remove and edit books
-  - Add or remove publishers
+  - Add, remove  publishers
-  - Add or remove categories
+  - Add, remove categories

-- Expert panel
-  - Edit books
-  - Edit publishers
+  - Confirm or cancel the order.
+Can see the status of order.
-  - Edit categories
+  -
 ## Getting started
  1. Install Xampp if not already installed.
 Can be downloaded from https://www.apachefriends.org/download.html
  2. Place the repository in htdocs folder of xampp